mo/mo.github.io/_posts/2019-04-08-elastic-search-introduction.md

-[bleve](https://github.com/blevesearch/bleve) (implemented in golang, named after [this](https://en.wikipedia.org/wiki/Boiling_liquid_expanding_vapor_explosion)) and [blast](https://github.com/mosuka/blast) which is a server using bleve.
+[bleve](https://github.com/blevesearch/bleve) (implemented in golang, named after [this](https://en.wikipedia.org/wiki/Boiling_liquid_expanding_vapor_explosion)) and [blast](https://github.com/mosuka/blast) which is a server using Bleve.
+Also note that the full-text search in Couchbase is powered by Bleve.
 Another nice full text solution (in rust) is [Sonic](https://github.com/valeriansaliou/sonic).
 A few people have tried to implement [Lucene index-compatible search libraries](https://wiki.apache.org/lucene-java/LuceneImplementations) in